Amish Beef and Noodle Casserole

 Can I freeze my hamburger and mushroom soup casserole?

 Yes, you can freeze this Amish casserole.
 If you are only feeding a couple of people you can divide this casserole into two dishes and only bake one of them.
-Make sure it is well covered and in an air-tight container and freeze for up to a couple months.
-This will be a handy meal for a busy night.
+Make sure it is well covered and in an air-tight container and freeze for up to a couple of months.
+This will be a handy Amish beef and noodle meal for another night.

 Thaw it in the refrigerator overnight, and bake as normal.

 I am adding a link to another delicious pasta recipe that freezes well.
 It’s always nice to have handy meals in the freezer for busy nights when there’s no time to cook.
 Click here for a Giant Cheese Stuffed Shells with Spinach Recipe

 More Amish Recipes you might want to try…

 - 12 oz. noodles